Perfect Storm Is Hitting Technology Recruiting—What You Need To Know & Do

-Recruiting for technologists has never been harder than it is right now 2021, and forces are converging to make it even worse.
+Recruiting for technology jobs has never been harder than it is right now and forces are converging to make it even worse.

-A perfect storm that will pit companies against a scarce market and demanding candidates just landed on the technology recruiting market—and it’s set to get much, much worse.
+A perfect storm is forming over the technology recruiting market that will pit companies against a scarce market and demanding candidates—and it’s set to get much, much worse.

 Today, companies disoriented by remote hiring and uncertain times move slowly and with great indecision when hiring IT resources.
 They fill their calendar with remote interviews, and delay making decisions.
 Unconvinced of what the right hire looks like, they default to just shop around.
 Businesses are spending 50% more time interviewing per hire over last year.
 And they’re taking days and weeks longer to make offers, giving candidates ample time to accrue multiple offers.